haileytapia/portfolio/splunk/splunk style guide/usage-dictionary.md

 ## after

 > Use to denote a chronological sequence of events that doesn't rely on cause and effect.
-Don't use to mean "when".
+Don't use to mean "when."
 See also [when](#when).
 >
 > **Correct**
 >